Open-Agriculture/AgIsoStack-plus-plus/examples/pgn_requests/README.md

 This example shows how you can use the CAN stack to simplify working with PGN requests (PGN 0xEA00) and PGN requests for repetition rate (PGN 0xCC00).

-The example sets up an internal control function (ICF) to transmit as, tells the stack that it wants to accept PGN requests for that ICF, sets up handling of the PROPA PGN (0xEF00), and sends a requst of its own to the broadcast address.
+The example sets up an internal control function (ICF) to transmit as, tells the stack that it wants to accept PGN requests for that ICF, sets up handling of the PROPA PGN (0xEF00), and sends a request of its own to the broadcast address.

 For this example to work properly, you must have a valid, functional ISO 11783 CAN network connected as "can0".

 ## The Basics

 This example will assume you have already learned the basics of the stack and ISOBUS communication, and won't go over the basic setup of your internal control function.
-If you need to brush up on those topics, check out the [transport layer example](https://github.com/ad3154/ISO11783-CAN-Stack/tree/main/examples/transport_layer) first, or visit our [tutorial website](https://delgrossoengineering.com/isobus-tutorial/index.html).
+If you need to brush up on those topics, check out the [transport layer example](https://github.com/ad3154/Isobus-plus-plus/tree/main/examples/transport_layer) first, or visit our [tutorial website](https://isobus-plus-plus.readthedocs.io/en/latest/index.html).

 ## PGN Requests